Milagros Magsaysay

-Milagros Aquino-Magsaysay (born November 27, 1946) is a Filipino politician and a representative of the United Senior Citizens Partylist to the House of Representatives of the Philippines since 2022.
+Milagros Gaerlan Aquino-Magsaysay (born November 27, 1946) is a Filipino politician who currently serves as the representative of the United Senior Citizens Partylist to the House of Representatives of the Philippines, a position she has held since 2022.
 She was also a former representative of the Senior Citizens Partylist, a different organization, from 2017 to 2019.

 Early life

 Magsaysay was born on November 27, 1946, in San Juan, La Union.

 Career

 Senior Citizens

 Magsaysay was formerly part of the Senior Citizens Partylist.
 The organization won two seats in the 2013 election.
 However the party underwent a leadership dispute with Magsaysay being part of Godofredo Arquiza's faction in opposition to Francisco Datol's.
 The Commission on Elections proposed Arquiza and Datol to be proclaimed as winners with their respective second nominees (Magsaysay and Amelia Olegario) conceding their seats.
 The Arquiza faction refused.
 The seat was never filled during the 16th Congress.

 For the 2016 election, with the backing of the commission, Datol and Magsaysay agreed to become the 1st and 2nd nominees, respectively.
 Arquiza established his own "Coalition of Seniors and the Elderly" party.
 The party ran, won, and was proclaimed winner of two seats in the 2016 election.
 Datol and Magsaysay were seated in the 17th Congress in 2017.

 For the May 2019 election, Senior Citizens submitted three lists of nominees, with each list headed by one of the faction heads, Datol, Arquiza and Magsaysay herself.
 Datol was eventually proclaimed the Senior Citizen's representative for the 18th Congress.